Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 What is an overdose?

 An overdose occurs when someone takes too much of a substance.
 An opioid overdose can cause serious, harmful symptoms, or even death.
 Opioids slow, and sometimes stop, breathing.
-If death is not immediate, an overdose on opioids can cause blood pressure drop, heart failure, pulmonary edema, and depressed respiration, all of which can also lead to death.
+If death is not immediate, an opioid overdose can cause blood pressure drop, heart failure, pulmonary edema, and depressed respiration, all of which can also lead to death.

 What is the Good Samaritan Law?